itay-nakash/InstagramBot/README.md

 # InstagramBot
 Basic project I did to learn how to work with Python and Selenium libarary.
-Pyhton based Instegram bot for managing accounts on Instegram.
+Pyhton based Instegram bot for managing accounts on Instagram.

 This is not a fully function bot, just some basic function for basic operations.